peoplepill id: peter-mutharika

 ICSID Arbitration Tribunal

 Mutharika was part of a three-man tribunal that was arbitrating international cases.
-In August 2011, Mutharika was forced to resign from two international court cases with the International Center for Settlement of Investment Disputes that he was arbitrating on Zimbabwe where foreign investors are suing the Zimbabwean government for breaches of bilateral investment treaties.
-This was due to objections about his impartiality because of Bingu Mutharika's close associations with the Mugabe government.
+In August 2011, Mutharika decided to resign from two international court cases with the International Center for Settlement of Investment Disputes that he was arbitrating on Zimbabwe where foreign investors sued the Zimbabwean government for breaches of bilateral investment treaties.
+This was due to concerns about his impartiality because of Bingu Mutharika's close associations with the Mugabe government.

 Political life